 Risks and Disclaimers

 Regulatory risk is the primary concern.
-The CLARITY Act has not passed as of March 2026.
+The CLARITY Act has not passed as of April 4, 2026.
 Legislative language can change materially between markup and final passage.
 Do not make major portfolio decisions based solely on current draft text.

 All APY figures cited in this article are as of March 2026 and subject to constant fluctuation.
 Stablecoin lending yields on platforms like Aave are variable, dependent on supply/demand dynamics, and not guaranteed at any rate.
 Past yield is not indicative of future returns.